klack/klack.cloud/README.md

 ## Download Managers
 - Using download managers to search TV and Movies requires knowledge of Sonarr, Radarr, and Jackett.
-- Use `localhost:8080` when adding a Download Client for qBittorent in Sonarr and Radarr
+- Use `localhost:8080` when adding a qBittorrent Download Client in Sonarr and Radarr
 - Use `/data/library/tv/` as a path when adding a series in Sonarr
 - Use `/data/library/movies/` as a path when adding a movie on Radarr
 - Use `http://localhost:9117` when referencing the Torznab URL for Jacket